-Session 4: Innovative solutions to climate finance: Blended finance for private sector projects the Paris negotiations.
+Session 4: Innovative solutions to climate finance: Blended finance for private sector projects

+National capacities in the provision of resources to climate actions are evermore critical leading up to the Paris negotiations.
 The objective of this training is to introduce the fundamental concepts and provide practical guidance in the utilization of an innovative financing solution - blended finance - to support private sector operations.
 Participants can expect to gain an understanding of what blended finance is and how it can be used to support private sector investments.
 The session will also discuss lessons from IFC's experience of using blended finance instruments and enable participants to work through a short case study to absorb the concept and application of blended finance in a practical way.